Lewis’s F1 build, Cambridge, England

 A pleasing pile of labelled cut timber

 The next job was planing the timber to thickness.
-Whilst a thickness planer is on my wants list I certainly couldn’t justify another large tool to myself just yet.
+Whilst a thickness planer was on my wants list I certainly couldn’t justify another large tool to myself just yet.
 A trip to my work colleagues workshop with a roof rack of timber carefully attached to use his thicknesses solved the problem – thanks Paul!

 Easter – cutting the mortices